What causes bladder pain?

 - Other treatments depending on your personal situation

 Over time, your bladder pain may change and need different treatments.
 You can expect that there will be times when the pain is easier to manage than others.
-It may even go away altogether for months or years at a time – then come back at a time when you are stressed or run-down.
-Treatments are always improving and evolving.
+It may even go away altogether for months or years at a time – then come back at a time when you are stressed or run down.
+Treatments are continually improving and evolving.
 Even if a particular treatment hasn’t worked for you in the past, there may be newer treatments that suit you well.

 It is important to work together with your doctors to find the treatments that suit you best.